LA Lawyers Philharmonic & Legal Voices - Gary S. Greene, Conductor

-Proclaimed by the City of Los Angeles as “LA’s Only Legal Orchestra,” the Los Angeles Lawyers Philharmonic held its first rehearsal on January 19, 2009 with 30 legal musicians and performed its debut concert on January 30, 2009.
+The Los Angeles Lawyers Philharmonic has been as “LA’s Only Legal Orchestra” by the City of Los Angeles.
+Founder-Conductor Gary S. Greene, Esq. started the orchestra to unite the legal community in harmony.
+The LA Lawyers Phil held its first rehearsal on January 19, 2009 with 30 legal musicians and performed its debut concert on January 30, 2009.
 Since then, the orchestra has grown to 75 members and performed more than 30 concerts, raising thousands of dollars to benefit those who cannot afford legal services and for other charitable purposes.

 On July 21, 2012, the orchestra and chorus collaborated under the baton of Maestro Greene for a critically acclaimed performance of Carmina Burana to a sold-out Walt Disney Concert Hall.